-A lack of clean water, decent toilets and good hygiene holds entire communities back – but women and girls are disproportionately affected.
+Everyone benefits from clean water, decent toilets and good hygiene – but women and girls stand to gain the most.

 Typically responsible for domestic chores, it's usually women and girls who are expected to collect water from unsafe sources like rivers, streams and holes in the ground.
 The journey is often dangerous, and the sheer weight of full containers can leave life-long injuries.

 The time spent fetching water – often hours, every single day – is time that could be better spent in school, earning a living, or with family.